EGC2: Enhanced Graph Classification with Easy Graph Compression: Methodology

 For the aforementioned considerations, we construct hierarchical feature graphs $G_F^l=(A_F^l,X_F^l)$ based on node-level representations $H_{pool}^{l}$, $l=\{0,1,2\}$ to learn the relationships between different features.
 We introduce a novel concept of \emph{feature nodes}.
 Specifically, we regard each dimension of the hidden features of the $l$-th node-level representation as $d$ \emph{feature nodes} $V_F^l$, and consider the original nodes as the hidden features of the \emph{feature node} at the same time, to obtain the node-level representation of the feature graph:

 To obtain the topological structure of the feature graphs, we calculate the similarity between different \emph{feature nodes}, and add edges to the \emph{feature nodes} pairs with a high similarity:

 where $\left \| \cdot \right \|$ is the length of the vector.
-The feature edge ratio $k$ determines the scale of the feature graph, which will be set according to the experimental results. $top(S,k)$ denotes to set the top $k\times d \times d$ positions in $S$ to be 1, and set the others to 0.
-Then with the feature graphs as input, the feature aggregation graph neural network $GNN_F$ aggregates them into a graph-level representation $Z_G^{l}\in \mathbb{R}^{d \times 1}$:
+The feature edge ratio $k$ determines the scale of the feature graph, which will be set according to the experimental results.
+Here $top(S,k)$ means that the values in the matrix $S \in R^{d \times d}$ are sorted in descending order.
+Select the top $k\times d \times d$ values as 1 and the other values as 0, where $k \in(0,1]$.
+Then utilizing the feature graphs as input, the feature aggregation graph neural network $GNN_F$ aggregates them into a graph-level representation $Z_G^{l}\in \mathbb{R}^{d \times 1}$:

-where $GNN_F$ has the same structure as $GNNcov$, $\theta_F^l$ is the parameters of the $l$-th feature read-out mechanism.
+where $GNN_F$ has the same structure as $GNNcov$, and $\theta_F^l$ is the parameters of the $l$-th feature read-out mechanism.

-It is worth noting that although our feature read-out mechanism introduces additional parameters, the increase in the complexity of the graph classification model is controllable since the feature dimension $d$ is a hyperparameter that can be easily selected based on experimental results.
+{It is worth noting that although our feature read-out mechanism introduces additional parameters, the increase in the complexity of the graph classification model is controllable, since the feature dimension $d$ is a hyperparameter that can be easily selected based on experimental results.

-After obtaining the graph-level representations for different levels of pooling graphs, we concatenate them together into global-level graph representation:
+After obtaining the graph-level representations for different levels of pooling graphs, we concatenate them together into the global-level graph representation:}

-where $concat(\cdot)$ denotes the concatenate function, which stitches the graph-level representations of $L$ architecture.
-Finally, we take the global-level representation as to the input of the MLP layer with a softmax classifier:
+where $concat(\cdot)$ denotes the concatenate function, which stitches the graph-level representations of $L$ architecture. {Finally, we take the global-level representation as the input of the MLP layer with a softmax classifier:}

 This final predicted probability can then be used to build a cross-entropy function with the actual label of the graphs.
-The entire system is an end-to-end model that also can be trained by stochastic gradient descent.
+The entire system is an end-to-end model that can be trained by stochastic gradient descent.